Acceptance (novel): Reception

 On March 15, 2014, BuzzFeed gave an exclusive first look at the cover to Acceptance along with an interview with Jeff VanderMeer.
 Reviews for Acceptance were for the most part favorable.
 NPR said that the book "is at different times the best haunted lighthouse story ever written, a deeply unsettling tale of first contact, a book about death, a book about obsession and loss, a book about the horrifying experience of confronting an intelligence far greater and far stranger than our own, and a book about sea monsters."
-The Guardian called it a potent conclusion to the trilogy while Kirkus gave the work a starred review.
+The Guardian called it a potent conclusion to the trilogy, while Kirkus gave the work a starred review.

-During its opening week, Acceptance was ranked as #16 on the New York Times Best Sellers List for Paperback Trade Fiction.
+During its opening week, Acceptance was ranked as #16 on the New York Times bestseller list for Paperback Trade Fiction.
 The New York Times wrote a full page review calling the book "pure reading pleasure" and added that "VanderMeer has created an immersive and wonderfully realized world."